communityfunded/afrododi/README.md

 }
 ```

 then we end up with the opposite effect, with `foo` overriding `bar`!
-The way to solve this is to pass both of the styles into aphrodite's `css()` call.
+The way to solve this is to pass both of the styles into afrododi's `css()` call.
 Then, it will produce a single class name, like `foo_im3wl1-o_O-bar_hxfs3d`, with the correctly overridden styles, thus solving the problem:

 ```css
 .foo_im3wl1-o_O-bar_hxfs3d {